|Faculty Leader Technology||Mavis Thorpy||DTG & Junior Tech|

 Senior Subjects (Year 11 to 13)

-Design and Visual Communication is an NCEA course for Years 11, 12 and 13.
+Design and Visual Communication is an NCEA course focused on product, spatial and graphic design for Years 11, 12 and 13.
 One or two major projects are completed throughout the year for internal assessment and a selection of work will be used for the external assessments at the end of the year.

-Sketching, rendering, CAD model making and a variety of technical drawing skills will be developed throughout the course.
+Students will gain experience in digital and hand sketching, rendering, CAD and physical model making.
+They will expand on their visual literacy abilities by exploring a variety of technical drawing skills that will be developed throughout the course.
 This subject is for students who have a flair for design and attention to detail.
+It will also appeal to those who enjoy the challenges of critical thinking and problem solving when developing products, visuals and spaces for people.

 Computer Science Coding

 Computer Science Coding enables students to develop skills and knowledge of tools and techniques in the areas of digital media and computer programming.
-Students will apply their knowledge and skill as they engage in technological practice to develop their own computer program, game, robotics and website.
+Students will apply their knowledge and skills as they engage in technological practice to develop their own computer program, game and database projects.

 Taking ownership of learning

-We believe it is important for students to take ownership of their learning, and we aim to provide many opportunities for students to make personal decisions and individualise their projects.
+We believe it is important for students to take ownership of their learning and we aim to provide many opportunities for students to use critical thinking to make personal decisions and individualise their projects within an authentic context.